kodala02/lab2/README.md

 - Confirm that the API key is still valid and has not expired or been revoked.
 - Make sure your API key has the necessary permissions to access the requested data from the Tomorrow.io API.

-### 2. In this code, the design choices are minimal, and Bootstrap is used to structure the HTML elements and provide basic styling.
+### 2. In this code, the design choices are minimal, and custom CSS styles have been used to structure the HTML elements and provide basic styling.
 The design choices are as follows:

-- Bootstrap is used for styling and layout, with Bootstrap classes positioning elements, creating the form, and styling buttons for a responsive and visually appealing design.
+- The background color of the body is set to `#f0f0f0`.
+- The content is centered with `text-align: center` and has a margin of `0`.
+- The main container has a white background with padding, border-radius, and a box shadow for a clean look.
-- The title "Weather App" is centered in the middle of the page using the Bootstrap class `text-center`.
+- The title "Weather App" is styled with a font size of `28px` and a color of `#333`.
-- The latitude and longitude input fields are styled with Bootstrap's `form-control` class for a consistent and clean look.
+- Paragraphs are styled with a font size of `18px` and a color of `#555`.
+- Form elements are centered within the container.
+- Labels are styled to be bold and have a margin.
+- Text input fields have a width of `100%`, padding, a font size of `16px`, and a border.
-- The "Get Weather" button is styled as a primary button using `btn btn-primary`.
+- The "Get Weather" button has a background color of `#007BFF`, white text, and a border radius.
+It changes color on hover.
-- The content is placed within a Bootstrap container (`container` class), adding margins and centering the content on the page.
+- Messages for loading, temperature, and weather description are styled with colors and font weights.

 ## How to Use the Weather App